 WHAT IS OCEAN LITERACY?

-We all know that there are oceans and seas and marvel at their beauty, and almost all of the people on planet earth have enjoyed a fish or other seafood meal at some point in the lives.
+We all know that there are oceans and seas and marvel at their beauty from time to time, and almost all of the people on planet earth have enjoyed a seafood meal at some point in the lives.

 But how much do you or your company know about our oceans?

-When you pop down to your local supermarket to buy groceries, you take it for granted that the suppliers of your favorite brands have thought about where the packaging ends up.
+When you pop down to your local supermarket to buy groceries, you take it for granted that the suppliers of your favorite brands have thought about where their packaging ends up.

 You get home to unpack the weekly shop and throw the packaging into your bin for the bin men to pick up about once a week.